hanjingo/doc/NOTE/INTRODUCTION_TO_ALGORITHMS/chapter4.md

 $$

-## 4.3 The substitution method for solving recurrences
+## The substitution method for solving recurrences

-The `substitution method` for solving recurrences comprises two steps:
+The **substitution method** for solving recurrences comprises two steps:

 1. Guess the form of the solution.
 2. Use mathematical induction to find the constants and show that the solution works.

-## 4.4 The recursion-tree method for solving recurrences
+## The recursion-tree method for solving recurrences

 ![4_5](res/4_5.png)